-We thank the patients who participated in the study.
-We also thank Finbarr O'Sullivan, Lisa Dunnwald, Erin Schubert, William Barlow, Robert Doot, and Larry MacDonald and all of the radiochemistry staff, technologists, physicists, and physicians who helped with this study.
+This study was sponsored by R01CA124573, Komen SAC130060, P30CA015704 and SFI 11/PI/1027.
+The authors would like to thank the patients who participated in the study.
+The authors would also like to thank Finbarr O'Sullivan, Lisa Dunnwald, Erin Schubert, William Barlow, Robert Doot, and Larry MacDonald and all of the radiochemistry staff, technologists, physicists, and physicians who helped with this study.